futurewei-cloud/chogori-opengauss/BuildOpenGauss.md

 # Build and run chogori-opengauss using docker containers

 Here, we demonstrate how to build and run chogori-opengauss.
 The instructions are organized into three sections.
 Section 1 demonstrates how to build the docker container images for the opengauss server and the [chogori-platform](https://github.com/futurewei-cloud/chogori-platform) (i.e., k2) runner.
 Section 2 demonstrates how to build and run chogori-opengauss using the images.
+Specifically, Section 2.3 shows how to run multiple database server instances against the same k2 cluster, and Section 2.4 demonstrates how to run TPCC test against chogori-opengauss database server.
 Section 3 demonstrates how to build and run a vanilla openGauss server.

 Some conventions we are following: